 In 1769, actor David Garrick created the first ever Shakespeare Festival.
 In 1893, pupils at Shakespeare's alma mater King Edward VI Grammar School began what was to become an annual parade around Stratford to celebrate the Bard's birthday, laying flowers on his grave at Holy Trinity Church and continuing on to a celebratory lunch.
 By the 1980s, the parade attracted over 70 international ambassadors dressed in traditional costume.
 Against a backdrop of the British national anthem, 150 flags representing countries round the world are unfurled.
 This year thousands of people are expected to attend the parade and approximately 600 guests will attend a luncheon on the banks of the River Avon in the Royal Shakespeare Company Gardens.

-"Shakespeare's birthday celebrations are a high point of the George Pragnell calendar.
-We're thrilled to once again award an exceptional individual whose life's work has been inspired by William Shakespeare," says Charlie Pragnell, managing director of George Pragnell.
+"Shakespeare's birthday celebrations are a high point of the Pragnell calendar.
+We're thrilled to once again award an exceptional individual whose life's work has been inspired by William Shakespeare," says Charlie Pragnell, managing director of Pragnell.